 - 40 [0012] The monitoring of the paging messages at the UE requires the UE to wake up from deep sleep, do timefrequency synchronization and decode the paging DCI as well as the associated paging message.
-If the paging message contains the UE ID, then the UE moves into RRC_CONNECTED state via completing the RACH procedure.
+If the paging message contains the UE ID, then the UE moves into RRC\CONNECTED state via completing the RACH procedure.
 Otherwise it goes back to sleep.
 This procedure is quite power consuming and a lot of power is wasted if the UE is not paged. - [0013] A wake-up signal is designed to only wake up UEs that are actually going to be paged, or at least minimize the number of UEs that are falsely paged.
 [0014] Designs of Wake-up signals WUS have been proposed for LTE-M and NB-IoT networks.
 An exemplary WUS design for LTE-M consists of a length-132 Zadoff-Chu sequences, which spans 11 OFDM (Orthogonal Frequency Division Modulation) symbols and 4 PRB (Physical Resource Block).
-The sequence is then repeated on a second, adjacent PRB - Modulation) symbols and 4 PRB (Physical Resource Block).
-The sequence is then repeated on a second, adjacent PRB and the resulting 2 PRBs/11 symbols are repeated in time based on the configuration of the MPDCCH: Such WUS is transmitted on a WUS resource of which up to 4 can be configured.
-IO0151 A LIE has to monitor only one WUS resource.
+The sequence is then repeated on a second, adjacent PRB - and the resulting 2 PRBs/11 symbols are repeated in time based on the configuration of the MPDCCH: Such WUS is transmitted on a WUS resource of which up to 4 can be configured.
+[0015] A UE has to monitor only one WUS resource.
 Each WUS resource can signal up to 8 groups.
-A LIE must monitor. - [0015] A UE has to monitor only one WUS resource.
-Each WUS resource can signal up to 8 groups.
 A UE must monitor two WUS, one common WUS and one group-specific WUS.
-The group-specific and common WUS are obtained through cyclic shifts of the Zadoff-Chu sequence and depends on the Cell ID, time offset to the associated paging occasion (PO) and the WUS resource ID. - 55 [0016] The WUS in Rel-17, also referred to as Paging-Early Indication (PEI) is DCI-based and not sequence-based as in LTE-M. The main advantage of a DCI-based WUS is the increased payload capacity with the draw-back of increased receiver complexity and power-consumption for decoding.
+The group-specific and common WUS are obtained through cyclic shifts of the Zadoff-Chu sequence and depends on the Cell ID, time offset to the associated paging occasion (PO) - and the WUS resource ID.
+[0016] The WUS in Rel-17, also referred to as Paging-Early Indication (PEI) is DCI-based and not sequence-based as in LTE-M. The main advantage of a DCI-based WUS is the increased payload capacity with the draw-back of increased receiver complexity and power-consumption for decoding.
 However, there is a trade-off between the WUS capacity and the decoding power-consumption since a higher capacity allows signaling of more UE groups which reduces the number of UEs that are falsely paged.